mpetit480/Control-M/Kube pod exec cp/README.md

 ![](./images/cp.png)

 #### 2. Define a job
+In the Deployment tags field, specify the metadata tags.
 Type of Actions

 |       Exec in pod      | Copy from local to pod | Copy from pod to local |